Grandview at Bay Beach

 Funny and playful, pugs are adorable companions and their small size means you can take them with you anywhere.
 They are easy to house-train but can face a lot of health complications, particularly breathing problems.

-Pugs are also sensitive to extreme temperatures so care needs to be taken regarding this, especially during a Florida summer.
+Pugs are also sensitive to extreme temperatures, so care needs to be taken regarding this, especially during a Florida summer.

 5. Corgis